 Sponsor and status

-This bill was introduced on May 21, 1987, in a previous session of Congress, but was not enacted.
+This bill was introduced on May 21, 1987, in a previous session of Congress, but it did not receive a vote.

 Representative for Virginia's 5th congressional district